antuelle78/awx_advanced_tools/README.md

 docker compose up -d
 ```

 The server will be available at `http://localhost:8001`.
-All API endpoints (except /health) require basic authentication (username: admin, password: password).
+All API endpoints (except /health and /login) require JWT authentication.
+Use the `/login` endpoint to obtain a JWT token, then include it in the `Authorization` header as `Bearer <token>`.
 The gateway provides authentication and proxies requests to the server.

 ---